[HISTORY: Adopted by the Board of Trustees of the Village of Geneseo 4-20-2015 by L.L. No. 1-2015. Amendments noted where applicable.]

 If any part or provision of this chapter or the application thereof to any person or circumstance be adjudged invalid by a court of competent jurisdiction, such judgment shall be confined in its operation to the part or provision of or application directly involved in the controversy in which such judgment shall have been rendered and shall not affect or impair the validity of the remainder of this section, or the application thereof to other persons or circumstances.

-Any person who violates any provision of this chapter shall be guilty of a violation and shall, upon conviction thereof, be subject to a fine of $250, or imprisonment for a term not to exceed 15 days, or a combination of such fine and imprisonment as shall be ordered by the court.
-Each and every subsequent occurrence shall constitute a violation punishable by a fine of $500 or imprisonment of 15 days.
+Any person who violates any provision of this chapter shall be guilty of a violation and shall, upon conviction thereof, be subject to a fine of $250, as shall be ordered by the court.
+Each and every subsequent occurrence shall constitute a violation punishable by a fine of $500.
 In addition, for each offense, successful completion of a court-approved alcohol and drug awareness program is required.